 What is arthritis?

 There are many different types of arthritis but the most common is osteoarthritis, also called wear and tear arthritis.
-Cartilage which normal cushions the joints starts to wear away and the ends of the bones may rub together or form bony spurs.
-The condition, which is linked to ageing, is degenerative which means it worsens as time goes on.
-It can affect various joints in the body.
+Cartilage which normally cushions the joints starts to wear away and the ends of the bones may rub together.
+The body reacts by trying the make the bone surfaces wider by forming bone spurs.
+Eventually the bone surfaces harden and may crack allowing joint fluid to leak in and cause cysts.
+The condition, which can occur at any age but is more common as we get older, is degenerative meaning it worsens as time goes on.
+It can affect various joints in the body, some more common than others.
 Here at Thames Shoulder and Elbow we treat patients with:

-- Shoulder arthritis – which causes pain and stiffness in the shoulder joint, often at the back.
+- Shoulder arthritis– which causes pain and stiffness in the shoulder joint.
 The shoulder joint may catch or make popping or crunching noises and the pain may be a constant dull ache or characterised by intermittent flare-ups.
+The smaller joint at the outer end of the collar bone (AC joint) or the larger main ball and socket joints, or both, can be affected.

-- Elbow arthritis – this is less common than shoulder arthritis due to the relative stability of the elbow joint.
+- Elbow arthritis– this is less common than shoulder arthritis due to the relative stability of the elbow joint.
 However, it can be triggered by injury to the elbow resulting in instability or a loss of joint cartilage.
 Symptoms include pain and loss of movement, often accompanied by a grating or locking sensation in the elbow.
-As the condition develops numbness can occur in the ring finger and little finger.
+As the condition develops numbness can occur in the ring finger and little finger due to pressure on a nearby nerve.

 So, what can you do to manage your symptoms better this winter?